SeisSol/SAMPLER/README.md

     julia kajiura.jl ~/sampler-output.nc ~/kajiura-output.nc 300

 Applies Kajiura's Filter for 300 timesteps.

-Note: You can also rasterize the SeisSol outputs fully (without `--seafloor-only`) and then apply Kajiura's Filter to them.
-But that usually does not make much sense.
+_Note: You can also rasterize the SeisSol outputs fully (without `--seafloor-only`) and then apply Kajiura's Filter to them.
+But that usually does not make much sense._

 ### Rasterize seafloor using Tanioka's method

     julia sampler.jl -m 8G --water-height=2000 -o ~/sampler-output.nc --seafloor-only --tanioka ~/seissol-outputs/out-surface.xdmf

 Applies Tanioka's method while rasterizing the seafloor.
 Needed if bathymetry is not flat.

-Note: You can also use Tanioka's method when rasterizing more than just the seafloor outputs.
-It will only affect the seafloor uplift, though.
+_Note: You can also use Tanioka's method when rasterizing more than just the seafloor outputs.
+It will only affect the seafloor uplift._

 ### Rasterize fully (with 3D velocity grid)

-    julia sampler.jl -m 8G --water-height=2000 -o ~/sampler-output.nc -t 300 ~/seissol-outputs/out-surface.xdmf
+    julia sampler.jl -m 8G --water-height=2000 -o ~/sampler-output.nc -s 300 ~/seissol-outputs/out-surface.xdmf

 Rasterizes all grids and variables needed for tsunami simulation, including the 3D velocity grid.
 Only rasterizes timestep 300 (for example).